anam-aj/edx/CS50sql/pset7-project/DESIGN.md

 ## Limitations

 * Given schema doesn't take into account for due dates, any notification mechanism and charges or fine related any to book borrowing transactions.
 * It is assumed that one book will have one and only one author.
-* It is assumed that one book will have one and only one publisher.
+So books authored by more than one author is not taken into account.
+Similar argument also hols true for publisher as well.